On May 19, 2001, the first two

 Approaching a billion served

 “The interesting number, though, to me, is not the financial results, but it’s the people who come to our stores.
-Because ultimately a store is about customers,” said Apple senior VP of retail Ron Johnson at a conference in 2006.
+Because ultimately a store is about customers,” said Apple senior VP of retail Ron Johnson at a

 Apple didn’t start to report on the number of store visitors until the third quarter of 2002.
 For about a year after the McLean and Glendale stores opened, there’s no publically available information on how many people visited an Apple Retail Store.